-2015 Overview
+2016 Overview

-The 2015 sampling season marked the seventh year of the Volunteer River Monitoring Program (VRMP).
-In 2015, eight volunteer river monitoring groups, of 49 monitors. comprised participated in the program.
+The 2016 sampling season marked the eighth year of the Volunteer River Monitoring Program (VRMP).
+In 2016, seven volunteer river monitoring groups, comprised of 41 monitors, participated in the program.
 These groups represented a range of locations and watersheds.
-The Friends of Weskeag/Georges River Land Trust monitored the Weskeag River and tributaries in Mid-coast Maine.
-The Rockport Conservation Commission monitored Rockport Harbor and the freshwater streams draining to the harbor.
+The Town of Skowhegan monitored two streams in central Maine.
+The Friends of Weskeag/Georges River Land Trust monitored the Weskeag River and tributaries in mid-coast Maine.
+The Conservation Commission Rockport Harbor monitored Rockport and freshwater streams draining to the harbor.
 Androscoggin River Watershed Council monitored the upper Androscoggin River in western Maine.
 Friends of Merrymeeting Bay monitored the lower Androscoggin River, a large point and non-point source impacted river.
-In the City of Lewiston, volunteers monitored an urban stream-Hart Brook.
 Presumpscot River Watch monitored the Presumpscot River and tributaries, located in the highly developed area of southern Maine.
 The Kennebunk and Mousam rivers, located in the southern and coastal area of the state, were monitored by the Mousam & Kennebunk Alliance.
-The Town of Skowhegan monitored two streams in Central Maine.

-Monitoring groups covered an area of over 1000 square miles of river and stream watershed and collected a vast amount of data; a total of 537 sampling events were completed at 87 sites.
+Monitoring groups covered an area of over 1000 square miles of river and stream watershed and collected a vast amount of data; a total of 453 sampling events were completed at 77 sites.
 Collected data parameters included water temperature, dissolved oxygen, specific conductance, bacteria, turbidity, chlorophyll and nutrients.